+Crime Muse aims to explore how we can better advocate for change, persuade others of the truth and use tools like social media to change the conversation about criminal and social justice.
 Crime Muse hopes to inspire others to promote evidence-based criminal justice policy and practice.
 Crime Muse also offers an opportunity to reflect and muse about multiple truths, justice, and wicked problems which lack easy answers.

 Kate is admitted as a Barrister and Solicitor of the Supreme Court of South Australia.